srushti98/ml-kubernetes-mnist/Readme.md

+## TRAINING AND DEPLOYING MNIST-RNN ON KUBERNETES(K8S GCP) AND USING DOCKER FOR CONTAINERISATION

 This contains steps to create k8s cluster on GCP, creating persistant storage for cluster, training & inferencing DL workload on kubernetes.

 In this repository, we will develop Container and Kubernetes artifacts, perform **DL training and DL Inference hosting in GKE: Google Kubernetes Engine.**